evancohen/docs.smart-mirror.io/docs/chromium_speech_keys.md

 #### Still getting 'Google Speech Recognizer is down' error
 Double check that `printenv` displays the API keys.
 Check the Google developer console to see if your quota is actually being used.
->Please note, there are no quotes surrounding your API Keys in the `.profile` file.
+>Please note, there are no quotes surrounding your API Keys in the `~/.profile` file.

 #### It worked, but then it stopped.
 Why?